 Riverology

 Riverology is a professional spline-based river and water flow system for Unreal Engine, engineered for seamless integration into open-world environments.
-From tranquil streams to rushing rapids, Riverology provides the tools to create believable, interactive water bodies that respond to terrain, physics, and gameplay — all while maintaining consistent performance across platforms.
+From tranquil streams to rushing rapids, Riverology provides the tools to create believable, interactive water bodies that respond to terrain, physics, and gameplay.

 Who It's For